sopra-fs-20-group-15/client/README.md

 ##Technologies Used
 This project is written in Javascript and uses the React library for building user interfaces.
-It also uses CSS for styling the user interfaces.
+It also uses CSS for styling the interfaces.
 The Client and Server communicate to each other through REST API Calls.
 This is also the reason why this project is implemented with Spring Boot, which allows for easy management of REST endpoints.
 It also uses GitHub for versioning control and software development.